byuccl/bfasst/bfasst/flows/README.md

     xilinx_yosys_wafove
     xilinx
     xilinx_structural_error_injection
-    yosys_tech_synplify_conformal

-## These flows may be legacy and need unit tests to verify they are working
+## These flows may be legacy and need to be modified to work with the current code base

 #### These flows need access to icecube which is no longer in the code base